jetstream-cloud/js2docs/docs/general/advanced_terraform.md

 A brief overview of the code is below:

-# Nginx and Mariadb
+# NGINX and MariaDB

-This creates an ubuntu 22 server with nginx and mariadb installed and running, with a simple "Hello World!" webpage served as the index.
+This creates an ubuntu 22 server with NGINX and MariaDB installed and running, with a simple "Hello World!" webpage served as the index.
 This is an easy way to setup and have a baseline configuration for a web server.

 ## Requirements

-Set your key_pair in ubuntu22.auto.tfvars
+Set your key_pair in ubuntu22.auto.tfvars.
+This is the ssh public key that you have uploaded to Horizon.
+[Add SSH Keys in Horizon](../ui/horizon/ssh_keys.md)

-If would like the change the flavor of the instance you boot, add the following to ubuntu22.auto.tfvars
+If would like the change the flavor of the instance you boot, add the following to ubuntu22.auto.tfvars.
 ```
 flavor_id = "ID of flavor here"
 ```